software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 > Writing a peer review for each team member and receiving a passing grade from the peer reviews is required to pass the course.

 The peer review is used to assess each team member.
-The 20 personal points are based on the peer reviews and the teacher's observations. _Every team member must write a peer review_.
+The personal grade is based on the peer reviews and the teacher's observations. _Every team member must write a peer review_.

 The peer review is conducted with a form.
 You will receive the link to the form via email from the teacher at the beginning of the Sprint.
 In the form you will need to assess every team member's (including yourself) efforts in the team work in the following aspects: